tstack/lnav/docs/source/formats.rst

 The type of statement to execute is determined by the leading character on a
 line: a semi-colon begins a SQL statement; a colon starts an **lnav** command;
 and a pipe (|) denotes another script to be executed.
 Lines beginning with a hash are treated as comments.
+The following variables are defined in a script:

+.. envvar:: #

+   The number of arguments passed to the script.

+.. envvar:: __all__

+   A string containing all the arguments joined by a single space.

+.. envvar:: 0

+   The path to the script being executed.

+.. envvar:: 1-N

-Any arguments passed to a script can be referenced using '$N' where 'N' is the index of the argument.
+   The arguments passed to the script.

 Remember that you need to use the :ref:`:eval<eval>` command when referencing variables in most **lnav** commands.
 Scripts can provide help text to be displayed during interactive usage by adding the following tags in a comment
 header: